 This course provides students with an overview of computer fundamentals including an investigation of hardware, software, Microsoft Windows, operating systems and essential applications.
-Additionally, students will explore
+Additionally, students will explore working online, and the impact of computing and the Internet on society.
+Application based topics include word processing and spreadsheets as well as email and presentation tools.
+Special attention is given to information technology and communication for the allied health profession.
+Prerequisites: None

-CS1100 CUSTOMER SERVICE AND COMMUNICATIONS IN HEALTHCARE SETTINGS 3.0 SEMESTER CREDITS
+CS1100 CUSTOMER SERVICE AND COMMUNICATIONS IN HEALTHCARE SETTINGS

+3.0 SEMESTER CREDITS